London Online-Only Auction - Conditions of Sale and Authorship Warranty

 Please note that all dimensions included in the online property descriptions are approximate.

 Photographs and illustrations are for identification purposes only and cannot be used as precise indications of size or convey full information as to the condition of lots.
-We make every effort to display the colours of Property in the Online-Only sale as accurately as possible.
+We make every effort to display the colours of Property in the Online-Only Auction as accurately as possible.
 The colours you see will however depend on the resolution of your monitor.
-We cannot guarantee that your monitor's display of any colour will reflect accurately the colour of the item delivered.
+We cannot guarantee that your monitor's or your mobile device’s display of any colour will reflect accurately the colour of the item delivered.

 Information provided in respect of any lot, including in the online lot descriptions and any condition report (where available) and whether written or oral is not a representation of fact but rather a statement of opinion held by Phillips.